Social Work (SOWK)

 SOWK 7345 Psychopathology and the DSM (3)

-This course will provide you with an overview of mental health assessment and diagnostic tools, including the Diagnostic Statistical Manual (DSM) categories, and touches on treatment strategies and techniques.
-Building on the knowledge base acquired in the foundation course, this course examines the relationship between the biological, psychological, social, environmental, and cultural influences and emotional and mental health from an ecological context.
+This course provides an overview of mental health assessment and diagnostic tools, including the Diagnostic and Statistical Manual of Mental Disorders (DSM) categories, and touches on treatment strategies and techniques.
+Building on the knowledge base acquired in the foundation courses, SOWK 7310: Introduction to Direct Social Work Practice and SOWK 7320: Social Work Practice with Individuals, Families, and Groups, this course examines the relationship between the biological, psychological, social, environmental, and cultural influences and emotional and mental health from an ecological context.
 Particular attention is given to variations in the assessment process and access to treatment for populations at social and economic risk.
 In addition, students examine the political and social implications of mental health and their relations to social work values and ethics.
-Prerequisite(s): SOWK 7310.

-This advanced elective is designed to integrate theories, practice principles, and intervention strategies with traditional and nontraditional couples and families.
-It builds upon those theories and methods learned in the Theory Sequence (SOWK 7210, 7220) and in the Methods Sequence (SOWK 7310, 7320 & 7330).
-Contemporary couples and family treatment derives from post- modern theory and philosophy.
-How post-modern theories and methods are translated to couples treatment is also a major aspect of this course.
-While each session features mini-lectures, the course is case-centered and participatory.
-Integration of theories and practice principles as they are translated to specific intervention strategies is the major thrust of this course.
-A final oral presentation focuses on case analysis, treatment planning, and implementation of post-modern intervention strategies.
-Prerequisite(s): SOWK 7320.
+This advanced elective is meticulously designed to integrate theories, practice principles, and intervention strategies applicable to both traditional and nontraditional couples and families.
+Building upon the foundational knowledge, the course specifically emphasizes contemporary couples and family treatment, rooted in post-modern theory and philosophy.
+Exploration of the translation of post-modern theories and methods into effective couples treatment is a pivotal focus of this course.
+While incorporating mini-lectures, the primary instructional approach centers on case-centered and participatory methodologies.
+Emphasis is placed on the integration of theories and practice principles, culminating in their translation into specific intervention strategies.
+A culmination of the course involves a final oral presentation, wherein students engage in case analysis, treatment planning, and the implementation of post-modern intervention strategies.

 Prerequisite(s): SOWK 7320.